dhuppenkothen/xpsi/paper/paper.md

 and/or electromagnetic signals.
 An example of the latter would be a radiation burst fueled by accretion of matter from a binary companion.

-By modeling the physical process that generates data observed by telescopes, astronomers and astrostatisticians make inferential statements about the nature of the Universe at its very seams.
+By modeling the physical process that generates data registered by telescopes, astronomers and astrostatisticians make inferential statements about the nature of the Universe at its very seams.